zapabob/ROCm/docs/release/licensing.md

 # Licensing Terms

-ROCm™ is released by Advanced Micro Devices, Inc. under the open source licenses via public GitHub repositories.
-The following table is a list of ROCm components with the links to the license terms.
-The list is ordered to follow ROCm's manifest file.
+ROCm™ is released by Advanced Micro Devices, Inc. and is licensed per component separately.
+The following table is a list of ROCm components with links to their respective license terms.
+These components may include third party components subject to additional licenses.
+Please review individual repositories for more information.
+The table shows ROCm components, the name of license and link to the license terms.
+The table is ordered to follow ROCm's manifest file.

 | Component                                                                                        | License                                                                                                                    |
 |:------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------:|